niklas/Tirade/README.markdown

 Tirade tries to accomplish that by presenting you the whole backend on your front page, but without interfering with the layout or design.
 This is where the Toolbox comes in.
-It hovers over you page and enables you to see the results of your actions instantly and even let you interact with your site.
+It hovers over you page and enables you to see the results of your actions instantly and even lets you interact with your site.

 ## Features